bdelbosc/jqpoc/README.md

 ### Creating a queue

-A queue as a name and a timeout for job completion:
+Define a queue with a name and a timeout for job completion:

     JobQueue queue = new JobQueue("localhost", 6379, queueName, timeout);